 These are just a few of the notorious and famous convicts transported to Australia.
-Ned Kelly is one that I think everyone has heard of, and if not there are many films, paintings and music that all depict his infamous life.
+Ned Kelly I think everyone has heard of, if not there are many films, paintings and music that all depict his infamous life.
 Some of the other Australian convicts mentioned here you may not have heard of but they certainly lived interesting lives.

-All I can say is that I’m glad our penal system is no longer as harsh, imagine becoming famous for being an Australian convict because you were sent away from your family and your country for the heinous crime of stealing another girls clothes like poor 11 year old Mary Wade!
+All I can say is that I’m glad our penal system is no longer as harsh.
+Imagine becoming famous for being an Australian convict just because you were sent away from your family and your country for the heinous crime of stealing another girls clothes like poor 11 year old Mary Wade!